Do Worms Ever Feel Dirty?

 Plus, isn’t this squid missing his eyeball?
 Is he out there somewhere swimming around with a giant eye patch bumping into blue whales and things?

-3) According to Marc Okrand, the creator of the Klingon language, roughly 100 people are fluent in this tongue.
+3) On a completely unrelated note, “Cuban yubou spubeak Klubingubon?”
+This translates to “Can you speak Klingon” in Ubbi Dubbi.
+According to Marc Okrand, the creator of the Klingon language, roughly 100 people are fluent in this tongue.
 Is it just me or is this 99 people too many?
 I remember mastering Ubbi Dubbi as a young child.
-I thought I had unlocked a secret code–a little kids’ version of the Dead Sea Scrolls.
+I thought I had unlocked a secret code — little kids’ version of the Dead Sea Scrolls.
 But, for the most part, whenever I uttered something like “Hubellubo!
 Hubow Ubare Yubou?” people simply looked at me like I was having some type of seizure.

 The point that I am trying to make is that I was a child.
 The adults around me did not pull out their Ubbi Dubbi to English dictionaries and try to decipher my nonsense.
 They told me to talk like a normal person.
 Why, then, have 100 grown-up humans gone to great pains to master a language that only 99 other people have mastered?
 Has no one told them to talk like a normal person?